Wong Soon Koh

-Dato' Sri Wong Soon Koh (黃順舸 (黄顺舸, N̂g Sūn-ko, Wong4 Seon6 Go2, Huáng shùngě); born 16 May 1942), is a Malaysian politician who has served as State Leader of the Opposition of Sarawak since November 2020 and Member of the Sarawak State Legislative Assembly (MLA) for Bawang Assan since September 1991.
-He served as the State Minister of Finance II of Sarawak from 2004 and State Minister of International Trade and E-Commerce from May 2017 to his resignation in July 2019, State Minister of Local Government and Community Development from September 2011 to May 2016 and State Minister of Environment and Public Health from 2008 to September 2011.
-He is a member of and has also served as 1st and founding President of the Parti Sarawak Bersatu (PSB) since 2015 and was previously a member of the Sarawak United Peoples' Party (SUPP).
+Dato Sri Wong Soon Koh (黃順舸 (黄顺舸, N̂g Sūn-ko, Wong4 Seon6 Go2, Huáng shùngě); born 16 May 1942), is a Malaysian politician who has served as Member of the Sarawak State Legislative Assembly (MLA) for Bawang Assan since September 1991.
+He served as the State Leader of the Opposition of Sarawak from November 2020 to March 2024, State Minister of Finance II of Sarawak from 2004 and State Minister of International Trade and E-Commerce from May 2017 to his resignation in July 2019, State Minister of Local Government and Community Development from September 2011 to May 2016 and State Minister of Environment and Public Health from 2008 to September 2011.
+He is a member of the Progressive Democratic Party (PDP), a component party of the Gabungan Parti Sarawak (GPS) coalition.
+He was a member of the Parti Sarawak Bersatu (PSB) and the Sarawak United Peoples' Party (SUPP).
+He has also served as the Senior Vice President of PDP since April 2024.
+He also served as the 1st, founding and only President of PSB from 2015 to the dissolution of the party in March 2024.

 Education

 Wong graduated from the University of Western Australia (UWA) in 1968 with a Bachelor of Arts.